 Students in the program are welcome to take two or more classes.
 All additional classes come with a 30% discount.

 Parents and visitors: Please contact Ina via phone (773) 588-6244 or email Ina@IFCfencing.org prior to stopping by at the club for a first time visit.
 All Youth Program classes are scheduled back to back, leaving no time for a meeting during class times.
 A phone call or email to Ina will help answer all your questions and concerns.

 Students should wear comfortable gym clothes including long pants and gym shoes used only indoors.

-Introduction to Fencing (two classes) for children 7 to 12 years old with no fencing experience.
+Introduction to Fencing for children 8 to 12 years old with no fencing experience.
+Fee is $95.

 Download a Youth-Teen class application form.
 It can be filled in on your computer and printed using free Adobe Reader.
 If you don't have a version of Adobe reader you can download the latest version here.